 These component product resales are subject to a number of risks.
 For example, demand for these products could decline at any time for a number of reasons, including, among others, changing customer requirements or preferences, product obsolescence, introduction of more advanced or otherwise superior competing products by our competitors, the ability of our customers to obtain these products or substitute products from alternate sources (including from the manufacturer directly), customers reducing their need for these products generally, or the other risk factors described in this report.
 We have no long-term agreements or other commitments with respect to sales of these or any of the other products we sell.
 As a result, any decrease in demand for these products from us would reduce our sale levels and could materially adversely impact our revenues.
-Additionally, opportunistic purchases of products for resale, when coupled a decrease in demand, may cause us to write off excess inventory which would adversely affect our operating performance.
+Additionally, opportunistic purchases of products for resale, when coupled with a decrease in demand, may cause us to write off excess inventory which would adversely affect our operating performance.

 We may experience supply shortages at any time and for a variety of reasons, including, among others, spikes in customer demand that cannot be satisfied, any problems that arise with Samsung's or SK hynix's manufacturing operations or facilities that cause disruptions or delays, including from the recent COVID-19 pandemic, or any failure to comply with the terms of the agreements regarding the supply of these products.
-If we choose, or if we are forced, to seek to supply the component products we resell from other suppliers, we may not be able to identify other suppliers that are available and able to produce the particular components with the specific product specifications and in the quantities our customers require, or we may not be able to make arrangements with any other suppliers for sufficient component products to replace any undersupply from Samsung or SK hynix, we may not be able to make these arrangements on financial and other terms comparable to those we have negotiated with Samsung or SK hynix.
+If we choose, or if we are forced, to seek to supply the component products we resell from other suppliers, we may not be able to identify other suppliers that are available and able to produce the particular components with the specific product specifications and in the quantities our customers require, or we may not be able to make arrangements with any other suppliers in a timely manner to avoid delays in satisfying customer orders.
+Further, even if we are able to make arrangements with other suppliers for sufficient component products to replace any undersupply from Samsung or SK hynix, we may not be able to make these arrangements on financial and other terms comparable to those we have negotiated with Samsung or SK hynix.
 As a result, any inability to obtain sufficient component products from Samsung or SK hynix could increase our cost of sales for component product resales if we are forced to pay higher prices to obtain the products from other suppliers.
 Moreover, all of our supply arrangements for these component products and any arrangements we may establish with other suppliers, are subject to the other supply and manufacturing risks discussed elsewhere in these risk factors.